daudix/daudix.one/README.md

 ## ❤️ Special thanks

-- Jakub Steiner for an awesome [OS Component Website](https://jimmac.github.io/os-component-website) that are used as a base
+- Jakub Steiner for an awesome [OS Component Website](https://jimmac.github.io/os-component-website), on top of which this whole thing is built
-- Cassidy James for and awesome [Mastodon-powered comments](https://cassidyjames.com/blog/fediverse-blog-comments-mastodon)
+- Cassidy James for an awesome [Mastodon-powered comments](https://cassidyjames.com/blog/fediverse-blog-comments-mastodon)
-- dwb, ejm and jgs for ASCII art
+- dwb, ejm and jgs for awesome ASCII art